gvocale/travel-suggestions/Mexico.md

-#LIST TO DO – MEXICO
+# TO DO – MEXICO

 Welcome to Mexico, it’s not as dangerous as they say, but it’s not as safe as you’d like.
 So, just try to stay in the “cool” areas, and when you are in other neighborhoods, try to walk the streets where you see more people.

-Y#OU CAN UBER VERY EASILY WITH YOUR SAME ACCOUNT AND IT’S SAFE!
+**YOU CAN UBER VERY EASILY WITH YOUR SAME ACCOUNT AND IT’S SAFE!**

 The safest neighborhoods are:
-1. Roma (it’s the chic neighborhood now, lots of little restaurants, cafes, a bit expensive)
+1. **Roma** (it’s the chic neighborhood now, lots of little restaurants, cafes, a bit expensive)
-2. Condesa (It’s the Roma from a few years ago, it’s also really nice and feels safer)
+2. **Condesa** (It’s the Roma from a few years ago, it’s also really nice and feels safer)
-3. Polanco (poshy area, usually very busy, lots of traffic)
+3. **Polanco** (poshy area, usually very busy, lots of traffic)
-4. Nápoles (not too much to see, there’s the Poliforum-Siqueiros, but you can skip that one)
+4. **Nápoles** (not too much to see, there’s the Poliforum-Siqueiros, but you can skip that one)
-5. Santa María la Ribera (it’s getting there, not super safe but it’s pintoresque)
+5. **Santa María la Ribera** (it’s getting there, not super safe but it’s pintoresque)
-6. Coyoacán (far south of the city, but if you go to the South, you can take advantage and visit some places, it’s a nice area)
+6. **Coyoacán** (far south of the city, but if you go to the South, you can take advantage and visit some places, it’s a nice area)
-7. Historic center (I explain below, it’s not the safest place, but it’s okay, it’s usually very crowded but there are beautiful buildings, go in the daytime.
+7. **Historic center** (I explain below, it’s not the safest place, but it’s okay, it’s usually very crowded but there are beautiful buildings, go in the daytime.
 It’s a must!)

 ## Some places to go